3lvia/designsystem/packages/components/README.md

    import '@elvia/elvis-divider/react';
    ```

-#### Step 6 - Document the component
+#### Step 5 - Document the component

 The component should be documented in the `packages/web` folder so that users of the design system can find
 information on how to use it.

 - Navigate to `packages/web/src/app/doc-pages/components` and find the component you want to add documentation
   to or create a new module (like the ones existing all ready).
+You will find the standard setup in any of the
+  other component modules.
 - The `your-component-data.ts` file should contain all the metadata for your component.
 Read about how to add
-  the data in the `packages/web/src/app/doc-pages/component-data.template.ts` file.
+  the data in the `packages/web/src/app/doc-pages/component-data.template.ts` file to make the component
+  example generator (CEG) work as you want.
+- Remember to add the Angular route for the new component module in the `app-routing.module.ts` file.
+- Lastly you also need to add the route in Contentful for the page to appear in the menu on `design.elvia.io`
+  if it is not an existing page.
+To do this you have to login to Contentful, navigate to the 'Components'
+  submenu entry and add the page with the correct title and path there.
+The new component also needs an icon
+  that will appear on the landing-page for the Components menu.
+Navigate to the 'Component' landing page and
+  add a new card here with the new icon.

-#### Step 7 - Update changelog
+#### Step 6 - Update changelog

 Remember to update `CHANGELOG.json` in `packages/components/components/elvis-my-component`.
 The format is
 checked with json-schema.
 When the component is built the changelog will be copied to assets in the